 Special notes for hikers:

-- The trail north of the cabin to Foley Road has now been reopened.
-Trail users following Foley Rd from the north should watch closely for the Carsonite post at the trail head on the top of the new road grade.
-As always, parking is available at the Foley Road lot to the south.
+- Trail users following Foley Rd from the north to the Waupaca River Segment should watch closely for the Carsonite post on-top of the road grade.

 We have additional segment maps available that also have mileages: